aang81a/my-it-support-portfolio/ABOUT-ME.md

 ---

+IT Support Professional currently building hands-on skills through Microsoft IT Support Specialist and Cisco IT Support Specialist Career Path coursework.

 My background has strengthened my patience, service mindset and ability to support people in stressful situations.

 What motivates me is the practical side of IT Support: understanding the user’s problem, executing step-by-step root-cause analysis, explaining the solution clearly and maintaining comprehensive documentation so workflows remain efficient and repeatable.